aphex-/Ani/README.md

 }
 ```
 This example shows the lifecycle methods of the animation and the fade-in logic.
 Note that the Graphic object is nothing that comes from **Ani**.

-The *onStart* method lets you apply values for the start.
-Afterwards the *onProgress* method will be called starting with 0.0 as parameter.
+The *onStart* method will be called on start. <br>
+The *onProgress* method will be called constantly until the duration of the animation is elapsed.
+The parameter value starts with 0.0 and ends with 1.0.<br>
+The *onFinish* method will be called on the end.

 ## How to start an animation?